Music written in all major or minor keys: Composers who wrote multiple sets

+Full details are shown in the tables below.

 Variants

 Single pieces that modulate through many keys

 Ludwig van Beethoven wrote 2 Preludes through all 12 Major Keys, Op.
 39 for piano (1789).
 These two preludes each progressively traverse the 12 major keys.
 In Prelude No. 1, each key occupies from 2 to 26 bars.
 The keys of C♯ and D♭, which are enharmonically equivalent, are both represented.
 C major both opens and closes the set.
 In Prelude No. 2, the cycle of keys appears twice; in the first cycle, the number of bars per key ranges from 1 to 8; in the second half, after C every new key signature lasts for only one bar; the cycle concludes with 15 bars of C major.
 There is no evidence that Beethoven intended to write similar sets in the 12 minor keys.

 Giovanni Battista Vitali (1632–1692) included in Artificii musicali, Op.
 13 (1689) a passacaglia which modulates through eight major keys (out of twelve) from E♭ major to E major through the cycle of fifths.

 Fugue No. 8 from Anton Reicha's Trente six Fugues pour le Piano-Forté composées d'après un nouveau systême (subtitled Cercle harmonique) modulates through all keys.

-The rondo theme of Darius Milhaud's Le bœuf sur le toit is played fifteen times in all 12 major keys (twice in A major and thrice in the tonic, C major).
+The rondo theme of Darius Milhaud's Le bœuf sur le toit is played fifteen times in all 12 major keys (twice in A major and three times in the tonic, C major).
 It also passes through every minor key except E minor and B minor.